smherwig/phoenix-librpc/README.md

 ```

-Build the manifest.sgx file for the client
+Pakcage the client to run on Phoenix:

 ```
 cd ~/src/makemanifest